Second Deadball Era

 (Redirected from Second deadball era)

-The Second deadball era was a period of time, from roughly 1964 to 1972, when batting averages were unusually low in major league baseball.
+The Second Deadball Era was a period of time, from roughly 1964 to 1972, when batting averages were unusually low in major league baseball.
 Some observers would extend the time period as far as 1963-76.
 Others would say it didn't exist at all, since the ball was not dead during this period, as evidenced by the fact that there were 111 seasons of 30 or more home runs in the period 1964 to 1972, whereas in the actual Deadball Era, there were zero!

-The first deadball era had lasted from roughly 1901 to 1919, and many fans were not quite able to understand why players in that era didn't hit as well as the ones from the 1890s.
+The first Deadball Era had lasted from roughly 1901 to 1919, and many fans were not quite able to understand why players in that era didn't hit as well as the ones from the 1890s.
 In the same way, fans were not quite clear as to why players in 1968 hit for batting averages much lower than players from previous decades.
 The reason clearly was the expanded strike zone, however.
 There were always many fans, and some ex-players, who maintained that the players from 1964 to 1972 just weren't as good as the previous ones, even though many of the players in the 1960s had also played in the 1950s.